karineek/CsmithEdge/README.md

 ./CEdgeSmith/scripts/installcomp.sh
 ./CEdgeSmith/scripts/install_machine_cov_sw.sh
 ```
 Afterwards, setup the environment and the additional tools.
-In our experiments, we prepared 10 identical machines and ran the experiments distributively.
+In our experiments, we prepared 10 identical machines (with a single process on each) and ran the experiments distributively.
 We explain next how to measure coverage in 'n' machines and aggregate the results in the end.